Pumpkin-MC/Pumpkin-Docs/docs/guide/index.md

 - **Flexibility**: Highly configurable, with the ability to disable unnecessary features.
 - **Extensibility**: Provides a foundation for plugin development.

-## What Pumpkin will not
+> [!NOTE]

-- Be compatible with plugins or mods for other servers
+> Pumpkin won't be compatible with plugins or mods for other servers

-> [!IMPORTANT]
-> Pumpkin is currently under heavy development.
-Check out our [Github Project](https://github.com/orgs/Pumpkin-MC/projects/3) to see current progress

 ## Vanilla